what honey is the best for colds

 Allergy: Cases of honey allergy are rare, yet possible.
 Make sure you try first a very small quantity.

 Irritable Bowel Symptom (IBS) – DO NOT EAT any kind of honey in your IBS crisis.
-After the treatment reintroduce honey in your diet, little by little.
+After the treatment, reintroduce honey in your diet, little by little.
 Please read the article: Can I have honey in IBS?

 how much honey should we eat per day

-Honey is more preventative than curative!
+Always remember that honey is more preventative than curative!

 file.scirp.org/pdf/Health20090400005_87856180.pdf